Golf Tutorials

 By Spencer Lanoue

 The term front 9 in golf refers to the first nine holes of a standard 18-hole course.
-This guide will break down exactly what that means, how courses are typically laid out, and provide you with a a professional coaching strategy to help you play these crucial opening holes with more confidence and better results.
+This guide will break down exactly what that means, how courses are typically laid out, and provide you with a professional coaching strategy to help you play these crucial opening holes with more confidence and better results.

 What Exactly Is "The Front 9"?